Phigital/phigital-ios-sampleapp/README.md

 - Go To   https://demo.gophigital.com.
 - Sign Up to create your account.
+- Go To ADMIN.
-- Go To ADMIN -> App.
+- Go To App.
 - Tap NEW APP.
 - Fill in the fields at the form that appears and Save.
 - You should see your APP ID, CLIENT SECRET and DEEPLINK PROTOCOL.